 A model of successful care

 CleanSlate has treated more than 35,000 patients over the past decade, with 11,000 patients currently being treated across the country.
 The company’s program of care includes appropriate medication-assisted treatment (MAT) prescribed by licensed medical providers, as well as clear accountability, supportive counseling, and care coordination.
 CleanSlate is actively growing its footprint to expand much-needed access to outpatient medication treatment for addiction, with 52 centers across ten states and Washington, D.C. currently in operation and many more in the process of being opened.

 Wisconsin has been one state where CleanSlate continues to open more centers to meet the ever-growing demand for its services.
 A 2015 report by The Wisconsin Department of Health Services found that opioid addiction rates soared nearly 500 percent over the previous seven years, and four out five people in Wisconsin who become addicted to heroin started by abusing prescription painkillers.
+A stigma against medication assisted treatment has further exacerbated the problem.
 According to the Center for Disease Control, doctors in Wisconsin write about seven prescriptions for opioid pain relievers for every ten adult residents.

 Although non-fatal overdoses are increasing in Milwaukee County, the COPE report found a 32% increase from 2016 in individuals who sought treatment for substance abuse.